Galactic Nebula NGC 7822 (Cederblad 214)

 Finder Chart

 NGC 7822 is located in the eastern part of the constellation Cepheus between the «gable» of «the crooked house of King Cepheus» and the «W» the Cassiopeia.
+On 22 September it is in opposition to the Sun and crosses the meridian at local midnight.
 In Central Europe, the nebula is circumpolar and is highest in the night sky from May to December.

 Finder Chart Galactic Nebula NGC 7822 (Cederblad 214)